akashgulve/quizzer/README.md

 # quizzer
-a simple quiz management system "Quizzer"
+a simple quiz management system "Quizzer".
+Made using python3 and mysql